jobrien1726/Classifying-Exoplanets/README.md

 ## Project Overview

-The goal of this project was to compare/contrast the efficiency and accuracy of various Machine Learning Classification models in classifying exoplanets with the given [dataset](data/exoplanet_data.csv).
+The goal of this project was to compare/contrast the efficiency and accuracy of various Machine Learning Classification models.
+Four machine learning models were used to classify exoplanets with the provided [dataset](data/exoplanet_data.csv): a Deep Learning neural network, a K Nearest Neighbors model, a Support Vector Machine, and a Random Forest.

 ## Technologies Used